Kernix13/codeCompare/README.md

 # codeCompare – Programming Language Syntax Comparison Tool

+> NOTE: I need to redo this REaDME but I added `prism.js` and `prism.css` to `.gitignore` because they are not my code, they are large, and anyone wanting to clone this repo may want a different Prism theme.

 CodeCompare is a programming language syntax comparison tool that helps developers learn new languages faster by viewing code side-by-side with technologies they already know.

 The project focuses on visual pattern recognition, showing how common programming concepts — such as functions, loops, conditionals, and data types — are written across different languages and frameworks.